 The Company currently maintains a 100% interest in the Luxx diamond project, Nunavut.
-The project was acquired to cover unexplained kimberlite indicator mineral trains identified from public datasets and consists of approximately 100,000 acres on the tidewater of Chesterfield Inlet, approximately 60 km from the community of Chesterfield Inlet and 100 km north of the community of Rankin Inlet.
+The project was acquired to cover unexplained KIM trains identified from public datasets and consists of approximately 100,000 acres on the tidewater of Chesterfield Inlet, approximately 60 km from the community of Chesterfield Inlet and 100 km north of the community of Rankin Inlet.
 The project includes at least one, and possibly three KIM trains defined from over 350 till samples in public assessment records.
-The trains are located within 20 km of the Churchill kimberlite cluster, and include samples containing in excess of 30 garnets and 200 ilmenites at the head of the train that is well cut-off by a series of barren till samples.
+The trains are located within 20 km of the Churchill kimberlite cluster, and include samples containing hundreds of garnets and ilmenites at the head of the train that is well cut-off by a series of barren till samples.